 • You will see a short description of an interaction between an adult and child.
+We call this a vignette.

 LEARNING TO TALK